awehttam/lorahambeacon/README.md

 The software has been validated against the Dragino LG02 LoRa gateway.

 I've run this for a while locally and haven't encountered any new obvious bugs.
 The code could use some optimization, and the command parser needs to be refactored to handle commands from multiple inputs, and should use lookup tables.
 At the moment ~2K of RAM is left free.
+Some CHIRP parameters (SF, bandwidth, etc) are hard coded until configuration commands are added.

 ## building the sketch